About Wood Village

 Wood Village History

-- The city has grown to include the residential Upper Village, a large variety of commercial and industrial enterprises, and a diverse community of 3,905 citizens within 1 square mile.
+The city has grown to include the residential Upper Village, a large variety of commercial and industrial enterprises, and a diverse community of 4,387 members within 1 square mile.

-Special thanks to Sharon Nesbitt and Chuck Rollins for their contributions towards maintaining the Wood Village historical record.
+Special thanks to Sharon Nesbitt and Chuck Rollins for their contributions to maintaining the Wood Village historical record.